South African Class 15F 4-8-2: Post-war models

 The engines from Beyer, Peacock were war-time austerity models on which planished steel boiler lagging was replaced by ordinary steel lagging, while cosmetic dressing items like stainless steel lagging bands, chrome-plated handrails and rounded corners on the front of the firebox lagging were absent or replaced by unplated items.
 While the boiler barrels of the pre-war engines were of nickel steel, the austerity locomotives had boiler barrels made of carbon steel with steel plates of 1/16 in greater thickness.
 When it was subsequently found that the increased thickness was unnecessary, 13/16 in thick carbon steel plates were used on later orders, the same thickness as earlier used with nickel steel plates, which resulted in a desirable reduction in axle loads.

 Like the pre-war NBL-built engines, the early post-war locomotives built by BP and NBL in 1944 and 1945 were delivered with Type JT tenders which had a 14 lt coal capacity and a 6000 impgal water capacity.
 As delivered, they were arranged for manual stoking, but with provision made in their design for their subsequent conversion to mechanical stoking.
 All these locomotives were equipped with mechanical stokers post-delivery.

 The locomotives in the final batch of 100 that were received from NBL in 1947 and 1948, numbers 3057 to 3156, were delivered new complete with mechanical stokers.
 These engines were delivered with Type ET tenders, which also had a 14 lt coal capacity, but a smaller 5620 impgal water capacity to accommodate the mechanical stoker mechanism, while its empty weight was 1232 lb more due to the additional stoking equipment.
 These appear to have been the only differences between the Types JT and ET tenders.
 Apart from these differences, the post-war locomotives were identical to the earlier ones.
 Elephant ear smoke deflectors were later installed on the pre-war locomotives as well.

 Locomotive naming

-Although the naming of locomotives in South Africa dates back to the Cape Town Railway and Dock Company's 0-4-2 locomotives of 20 March 1860 and the Natal Railway's 0-4-0WT Natal of 13 May 1860, it was rarely done.
-In 1945, the Minister of Transport at the time, the Honourable F.C.
-Sturrock MP, instructed that a number of Classes 15F and 23 engines should be named after various South African cities and towns and fitted with suitable nameplates in both official languages.
+Although the naming of locomotives in South Africa dates back to the Cape Town Railway & Dock 0-4-2 locomotives of 20 March 1860 and the Natal Railway's 0-4-0WT Natal of 13 May 1860, it was rarely done.
+In 1945, the Minister of Transport at the time, the Honourable F. C. Sturrock MP, instructed that a number of Classes 15F and 23 engines should be named after various South African cities and towns and fitted with suitable nameplates in both official languages.
 The decorative plates were fitted to the sides of the smokebox or to the elephant ear smoke deflectors of engines which were so equipped.
 Twelve Class 15F locomotives were named.